-The Thames River in southeastern Connecticut brings numerous companies together in a unique “Blue Economy.”
+The Thames River and Long Island Sound in southeastern Connecticut have created numerous business opportunities in “Blue Tech”

 Peter Legnos, President & CEO

-BlueLINK helps you learn more about the region’s Blue Economy while also providing a place to connect with businesses in this sector.
+BlueLINK helps you learn more about the region’s Blue Tech economy while also providing a place to connect with businesses in this sector.
 Explore our forums to form partnerships, ask or answer questions, share news and resources, and more.

 General Dynamics Electric Boat is a major employer in the region, designing and building nuclear submarines for the U.S. Navy.
 EB constructs Virginia class attack submarines and is the prime contractor for the new Columbia class of ballistic submarines.